-The University of Manchester is Britain's largest single-site university.
+The University of Manchester is one of Britain's largest single-site universities.
 We have a long history of hosting visiting scholars and students from China.
 Manchester has a large Chinese community and, to many students, it is a 'home away from home'.

 We are recognised as a global powerhouse of research, with 93% of the University’s research activity assessed as ‘world-leading’ or ‘internationally excellent’ in the Research Excellence Framework 2021.

 The University of Manchester is the proud home of the second Confucius Institute in the UK, a partnership between The University of Manchester, the Office of Chinese Language Council International (Hanban) and Beijing Normal University.
 The Institute received its approval from Hanban in July 2005 and was formally launched in October 2006.

 In addition to providing Mandarin language teaching and teacher training, the Confucius Institute also delivers a rich programme of events to promote the understanding of Chinese culture and contemporary China.

 Using different methodologies, international rankings typically compare universities from across the globe for their research performance and academic reputation.

 |Times Higher Education University Impact Rankings (2023)||2||1||1|